The-Appuccino/Entertainment-spot/README.md

 # Milestone 3 - Build Sprint 2 (Unit 9)

 ## Note:
 We have mostly the xml layout structure generated but not the kotlin files such as adapters etc. We plan to ramp up progress throughout the next 3 weeks.
 So some of milestone 3's progress will now run concurrent with milestone 4.
-Thank you for you patience.
+Thank you for your patience.
 ## GitHub Project board
 ![image](https://github.com/user-attachments/assets/17791330-7197-4a9c-bdef-932856823575)